calumtomeny/Ethereum-merge-media/english/data/README.md

     - Amount deposited over time
     - Breakdown of known depositors (e.g. exchanges, pools, service providers)

+4) [Beaconscan](https://beaconscan.com/) - See details about the Beacon Chain.
+An alternative for Beaconcha.in, made by Etherscan.

 Note: While the above sites are generally considered accurate, any of the tools could have bugs and running your own node is the only way to guarantee data.